- Mental Health»

 In fact that's one of the biggest signs to look for in a gambling addict.
 It's what the caution messages at casinos or lottery tickets stress when they tell you to call a number if you suspect "so and so" might have a gambling problem/addiction.

 The thing is that people who are addicted will not let something like losing bother them too much, which is incredibly dangerous.
 Those with emerging gambling behaviors will not care if they keep losing because those few wins make up for how badly they may feel after losing.

-As with any addiction that feeling you get when you win impact your brain chemistry, and it's on par with other addictions such as caffeine or drugs/alcohol.
+As with any addiction, that feeling you get when you win impacts your brain, which is on par with other addictions such as caffeine or drugs/alcohol.